 Dentures in Aurora, CO

-Talk to Dr. John Chen of Uptown Comprehensive Dentistry and Prosthodontics if you would like to learn more about dentures to replace missing teeth.
+Find out more from Dr. John Chen of Uptown Comprehensive Dentistry and Prosthodontics.
 Today’s dentures are attractive, functional, and natural-looking!

 When Partial Dentures Are the Solution

 Patients a few teeth might benefit from a partial denture.
 A partial consists of replacement teeth that are attached to a plastic base.
 Both the false teeth and gums will be custom-made to match your natural teeth and gums.
 A partial stays in place with clasps that fit around your existing teeth.